How to Feel Your Feelings (And Why You Should)

 Let go of who you think you're supposed to be and embrace who you are. ~ Brené Brown

-Oftentimes, when I’m not okay I don’t actually know what I’m feeling until I give myself the time and space to reflect.
+When I’m not okay I don’t actually know what I’m feeling until I give myself the time and space to reflect.

-Oftentimes, our culture and society don’t offer us room to be anything other than okay.
+Our culture and society don’t offer us room to be anything other than okay.
 It can feel like there’s a sense of urgency to “get over it already.”
 We may believe we need to get over what is bothering us and move on, and sometimes that feels easier, but I believe that healing only comes when we allow ourselves time to fully process what we are going through.
 While there are no time limits or a specific right and wrong way when it comes to struggling and processing, if you find yourself engaged in self destructive behavior of a sense of hopelessness, you may want to talk to a therapist.

 One of the most important things you can do when you’re not okay, is give yourself grace.
-Here are some suggestions:

 Allow yourself the time and the space to not be okay - whatever that looks like and as often as you need to.
 Make caring for yourself a priority.
 You deserve it.